morpho-org/morpho-security/deployment-checklist.md

 - [ ] After deployment, the contract MUST be verified on Etherscan asap.
 The best way is by using [foundry](https://book.getfoundry.sh/forge/deploying?highlight=verify#verifying-a-pre-existing-contract).
 - [ ] The deployed contract MUST be checked by the "Deployment Team" (ownership, basic getters, code, etc.).
 - [ ] Once verified, the contract MUST be added to Tenderly in the correct projects with the correct labels.
+- [ ] If ther are some governance functions, update the operator accordingly.
 - [ ] Monitor the contracts.
 - [ ] Update Immunefi bounty if necessary.